-The Company continues to be in the building stage of the business, establishing new distribution of brands, developing and launching new products, making strategic accretive acquisitions where advisable, establishing a marketing strategy that reaches and builds a consumer community with high demand for the Company's products, and building a shared services organization and supply chain to effectively serve consumer demand.
-Management has mapped out a path to profitability over the next 18 to 24 months which includes continued growth and scaling with a focus on migrating scale in more profitable sales channels and customers, including Foodservice, as well as building in production and go-to-market efficiencies which will enhance margins.
-Ultimately, growth of the business and implementing a path to profitability over the next 18 to 24 months will support the Company's going concern success and is a key focus for Management.
+The Company continues to be in the building stage of the business, establishing new distribution of brands, developing, and launching new products, making strategic accretive acquisitions where advisable, establishing a marketing strategy that reaches and builds a consumer community with high demand for the Company's products, and building a shared services organization and supply chain to effectively serve consumer demand.
+Management has mapped out a path to profitability over the next nine months that includes continued growth and scaling with a focus on migrating to more profitable sales channels and customers, including Foodservice, as well as enhanced production and go-to-market efficiencies, improving realized margins.
+Ultimately, growth of the business and implementing a path to profitability by mid-2024 will support the Company's success as going concern and is a key focus for Management.
 Management considers all available information about the future, which is at least, but not limited to, 12 months from the end of the reporting period.